IHE/ITI.PDQm/input/pagecontent/testplan.md

 ### Patient Demographics Query for Mobile [[ITI-78]](ITI-78.html)

-* Patient Demographics Consumer initiates the ITI-78 queries with various combinations of parameters, as supported
+* If supported, Patient Demographics Consumer initiates the ITI-78 queries with various combinations of parameters, as supported
 * Patient Demographics Supplier responds to the ITI-78 queries as appropriate

+### Patient Demographics Match [[ITI-119]](ITI-119.html)

+* If supported, Patient Demographics Consumer initiates the ITI-119 operation with a Patient resource containing various demographics, as supported, and possibly also specifies the `onlyCertainMatches` and `count` parameters
+* Patient Demographics Supplier responds to the ITI-119 requests as appropriate

 ### Options